eXascaleInfolab/TSM-Bench/systems/integration.md

  ```

-- Add the following files to the system's folder:
-    - `queries.sql`: a file that implements the queries.
+- Create a file called `queries.sql`that implements the queries.
 Make sure to keep the variables \<sid\> ,\<stid\> and \<timestamp\> as placeholders (see example [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/queries.sql)).
-    - `launch.sh`: a file to launch the database (see example [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/influx/launch.sh)).
+- Create a file called `launch.sh` to launch the database (see example [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/influx/launch.sh)).
-    - `run_system.py`: a python script to run the queries.
+- Create a python script called  `run_system.py`to run the queries.
 The script should adhere to this ([template](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/run_system_template.py)).
-    - Add the name of your system's folder to the [config.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/config.py).
+- Add the name of your system's folder to [config.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/config.py).

 - To use the online workload add the following files:
 1. add a `__init__.py` file to use your folder as a Python module using